kiako-dev/Lua-Nomic/THESIS.md

 # Lua Nomic

-In this thesis I hope to outline fully, clearly, and with justification a starting codebase for Lua Nomic, a code Nomic based entirely in Lua.
+In this thesis I hope to outline fully, clearly, and with justification a starting codebase for Lua Nomic, a code Nomic based in Lua.

 This thesis will be broken up into Chapters and Sections as follows:
-1. Our Goal Ruleset
+1. The Core Ruleset
-    1. Why "yay" and "nay" instead of "for" and "against"?
-    2. Where are my CFJs?
 2. Designing the Code
     1. Interfacing
     2. Registration and Deregistration